-The preliminary modelling predicts that the process contribution to ammonia at closer parts of the Coedydd Derw Elwy SSSI and at two of the closer unnamed AWs would potentially exceed Natural Resources Wales lower threshold (1% for a SSSI and 50% to 100% for an AW) of the Critical Level of $1.0 \,\mu g$ -NH3/m3.
+The preliminary modelling predicts that:

-At all other sites considered, the preliminary modelling predicts that the process contribution to the annual ammonia concentration and the nitrogen deposition rate would be below Natural Resources Wales lower threshold percentage of Critical Level for the site (1% for a SSSI and 100% for non-statutory sites).
+- At closer parts of the unnamed AWs to the south and south-west the process contribution to the annual nitrogen deposition rate would potentially exceed Natural Resources Wales lower threshold (100% for an AW) of the precautionary Critical Level of 1.0 μg-NH3/m3 under both the existing and proposed scenarios.
+However, the area of exceedance would be smaller under the proposed scenario and in general annual mean ammonia concentration would be lower. - At all other sites considered, the preliminary modelling predicts that the process contribution to the annual ammonia concentration and the nitrogen deposition rate would be below Natural Resources Wales lower threshold percentage of Critical Level for the site (1% for a SAC/SSSI and 100% for non-statutory sites), or there is no Critical Level or Critical Load applicable.